Cheapest Way to Ship Books

 Shipping Options for Books

 Books are dense and heavy for their size, which can make standard shipping expensive.
 Fortunately, USPS Media Mail offers dramatically reduced rates for books, CDs, DVDs, and other educational media.
-The tradeoff is slower delivery — typically 5-8 business days.
+The tradeoff is slower delivery, typically 5-8 business days.
 If speed matters, Ground Advantage or Priority Mail are solid alternatives.
 The key to shipping books safely is preventing corner damage and moisture exposure.
+Heads up for 2026: USPS rates rose 5.4%, UPS and FedEx both rose 5.9%, all effective late December 2025 through January 2026, so the gap between retail and discounted pricing is wider than it was a year ago.

 | Service | Carrier | Est. Cost | Speed | Best For |